AndyGutterman/KYTreeApp/README.md

 2. Navigate to the tree gallery to explore all available native tree names.

-**Images sourced using wikimedia API, license may vary but all attributions are included in the
+**Images sourced using wikimedia API, license may vary but all attributions are included in the gallery.